-You see, laundry is something I have come to put more thought in to in recent years.
-And no, it’s not because I’m a glutton for punishment, but because since having kids I do so much more of it.
+You see, laundry is something I have come to put more thought into in recent years.
+And no, it’s not because I’m a glutton for punishment.
+It’s just that since having kids I do so much more laundry.
 So much more.
 To the point that, whether I like it or not, laundry takes up more of my day and more of my brain than ever before.

-Take whites for example.
+Take white clothing for example.
 Prior to having children I just bunged everything into the machine and hoped for the best.
 I didn’t separate loads of washing by colour.
-I hardly owned any white clothing, so I never felt that there was any point doing separate loads because I would never have a full load of whites that needed washing at any one time.
-So the odd rogue white item that managed to sneak it’s way into my wardrobe got washed with the coloured stuff.
+I hardly owned any white clothing, so I never felt that there was any point in doing separate loads.
+So the odd rogue white item that managed to sneak its way into my wardrobe got washed with the coloured stuff.
 What can I say?
 I liked to live dangerously.

 Since having kids it’s a completely different story.
 They have so many white items of clothing, which I can never understand.
-Kids are surely the muckiest creatures known to man, and white is like a magnet to all things dirt and food and poo.
+Kids are surely the muckiest creatures known to man.
+Meanwhile white is like a magnet to all things dirt and food and poo.
 All of which kids are masters at.
-Yes manufacturers insist on making kids clothes, and especially baby clothes, white.
+Yet manufacturers insist on making kids’ clothes, and especially baby clothes, white.

 With more white laundry to deal with than ever before, I realised my old dangerous ways wouldn’t cut it.
-I wanted to to prolong the lifespan of our clothes as long as possible because a) money and b) the environment.
+I wanted to prolong the lifespan of our clothes as long as possible because of a) money and b) the environment.
 Which meant vowing to always wash whites with whites, and darks with darks.
-Which sounds simple enough, but, as with anything that sounds too simple there are always sticking points that unexpectedly rear their heads.
+This sounds simple enough, but, as with anything that sounds too simple, there are always sticking points that unexpectedly rear their heads.

-Sadly, no assistance was forthcoming, so I took matters in to my own hands, and after some research and trial and error (and reading that Which rated those colour catcher sheets you can buy as pointless), here’s what I’ve found:
+Sadly, no assistance was forthcoming, so I took matters into my own hands.
+And after some research and trial and error (and reading that those colour catcher sheets you can buy are pointless), here’s what I’ve found:

 For white and dark striped clothes (such as black, navy or green) I’m rather free and easy when it comes to them.
 I will wash these stripes in either a white, or a dark, or a coloured load on a 30°C wash or cooler with a couple of caveats:

-1) Dark loads are ok for washing stripes in if you are washing clothes that have been washed a few times before.
-However I wouldn’t wash white striped clothing in a dark load that contains a new pair of indigo or black jeans, or a new item of dark clothing in it, as dye tends to run from these items in the first few washes, and trust me, it will ruin your striped clothes.
+1) Dark loads are ok for washing stripes if you are washing clothes that have been washed a few times before.
+However, I wouldn’t wash white striped clothing in a dark load that contains a new pair of indigo or black jeans, or a new item of dark clothing in it.
+This is because dye tends to run from these items in the first few washes.
+Trust me, it will ruin your striped clothes.

-2) Coloured loads are also ok for washing stripes in, but I wouldn’t wash stripes in a load that contains a new item of red clothing, as red is the worst of all dyes.
+2) Coloured loads are also ok for washing stripes in.
+However, I wouldn’t wash stripes in a load that contains a new item of red clothing.
+This is because red is the worst of all dyes.
 It will run and ruin white striped clothes in the blink of an eye.

 Aka, the worst of the striped clothes.
-Washing white and red striped clothes is headache inducing because red dye is so temperamental.
+Washing white and red striped clothes is headache-inducing because the red dye is so temperamental.

-I would only ever wash white and red striped clothing in with other coloured clothing, and never with white clothing, on the coldest wash your washing machine will muster.
+I would only ever wash white and red striped clothing in with other coloured clothing.
+Never with white clothing.
+I would also run it on the coldest wash your washing machine will muster.

 Wash white with yellow or grey stripes in with your whites, on a 30°C wash.
-I’ve never had a problem with these colours before – they are my favourite of the stripes!
+I’ve never had a problem with these colours before.
+They are definitely my favourite of the stripes!

-So there we have it – I hope I have solved the how to wash white striped clothes puzzle!
-I hope this helps you go forth and wash your white striped clothes with confidence!
+So there we have it.
+I hope I have solved the how to wash white striped clothes puzzle!
+And I hope this helps you to go forth and wash your white striped clothes with confidence!

 Striped clothes images c/o People Tree*.